Chung Keng Quee: Business interests

-Chung Keng Quee was involved in many different businesses but he was first and foremost a tin man.
+Chung was involved in many different businesses but he was first and foremost a tin man.
 Not only did he help his sons start out in the business, he was apt to support others as well.
-Between 1884 and 1889 Chung Keng Quee sublet a part the land granted to him for his mining activities to a young man starting out in the business, Foo Choo Choon.
+Between 1884 and 1889, Chung sublet a part the land granted to him for his mining activities to a young man starting out in the business, Foo Choo Choon.